giantswarm/docs/src/content/advanced/connectivity/ingress/configuration/index.md

               number: SERVICE_PORT
 ```

-If the application contains relative links it is possible to add an additional annotation `nginx.ingress.kubernetes.io/add-base-url` that will prepend a [`base` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) in the header of the returned HTML from the backend.

 ### Rate limiting

 The annotations `nginx.ingress.kubernetes.io/limit-connections` and `nginx.ingress.kubernetes.io/limit-rps` define a limit on the connections that can be opened by a single client IP address.
 This can be used to mitigate [DDoS Attacks](https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus).